You'll love this Best Split Pea Soup recipe if you think making a homemade pea soup recipe from scratch takes too much effort.

 Instructions

-- Pour peas on to a plate to check that there are no rocks or other foreign objects in with the peas.
+- Pour peas onto a plate to check that there are no rocks or other foreign objects in with the peas.

 - Heat olive oil in a 4-quart pot over medium-high heat.
 Add onions, minced garlic, thyme, pepper, and salt.
 Stirring frequently, sauté until onions soften, start to brown and caramelize.